cfengine/documentation/guide/latest-release/supported-platforms.markdown

 ## Hub/Host compatibility ##

-An upgrade path from previous versions will be made available in 3.6.1.
+An upgrade path from previous versions is available from 3.6.1.

 Some data will not be available from older hosts, and the policy you serve needs to take into account hosts with different versions.

-## Additional platforms ##
+## Future platform support ##

+The CFEngine team will continue to support future releases of popular Host platforms, including Red Hat, Debian, Ubuntu, as well as maintaining support for existing platforms important to users.

+In particular, Red Hat 7, CentOS 7 and Ubuntu 14 will be supported in Q4 2014.

-CFEngine is known to run on a wide range of other platforms.
+In general, CFEngine is known to run on a wide range of other platforms.
 As long as the platform is POSIX compliant and has a C compiler toolchain that fully implements the C99 standard, we are happy to work with you to make CFEngine available.
 Please [contact our sales team][contact us] for details.

-Note that availability of the current version of CFEngine on these platforms does not imply availability of future versions of CFEngine.